‘Manny Dearest’ Movie Slated To Air On Lifetime Television Tonight, Don’t Leave A Stranger With Your Kids

 — Fiona Vroom (@fionavroom) May 19, 2016

-Actress Ashley McCall Scott’s Bio via IMDB
+Actress Ashley McCall Scott’s Bio, via IMDB

-Actor Mitch Ryan’s Mini Bio via IMDB
+Actor Mitch Ryan’s Mini Bio, via IMDB

 The executive producers for Manny Dearest are listed as Sebastian Battro, Tom Berry, David DeCrane, Breanne Hartley, and Ken Sanders.
 The film, which was filmed in Canada, is produced by Cover Productions with distribution provided by Reel One Entertainment.